Chura Matar

 Poha – You will need a thick variety of poha for this recipe.

-Spice Powders – Chura matar uses only two spice powders – garam masala and ground black pepper.
-Both of these add perfect heat to this recipe.
+Spice Powders – This recipe uses only two spice powders: garam masala and ground black pepper.

 Cilantro – Finish it with freshly chopped cilantro (fresh coriander leaves).

-Lime Juice – Do not forget to add some freshly squeezed lime juice; it adds a hint of tanginess and makes the poha taste even more delicious.
+Lime Juice – Add some freshly squeezed lime juice; it adds a hint of tanginess and makes the poha taste even more delicious.

-Others – This recipe will also need cumin seeds, bay leaf, fresh ginger, green chilies, salt, and sugar.
+Others – This recipe needs cumin seeds, bay leaf (tejpatta), fresh ginger, green chilies, salt, and sugar.
 Sugar adds a nice tinge of sweetness, while green chilies add that much-needed heat.

 How To Make Banarasi Chura Matar